planetfederal/gxp/src/doc/tutorial/editor/snapping.rst

         snappingAgent: "snapping-agent"
     }

-Also, add plugins/SnappingAgent.js to the gxp section of your build profile, and OpenLayers/Control/Snapping.js and OpenLayers/Strategy/BBOX.js to the openlayers section, and restart the application using ant.
+Also, add plugins/SnappingAgent.js to the list of dependencies at the top of your app.js file, and restart the application using ant.
 Reload the browser.

 Zoom in at the west coast of the USA, and digitize a new state.
 When you get close to the border of an existing state, you will see that the polygon that you are digitizing is being snapped to that border.